robinhubner/databricks-dashboard-in-a-day/Participant Assets/Lab 2 - Data Modelling.md

     - formating instructions and synomyns
 - Publish the metric view to make it available in Unity Catalog to make it accessable by subsequent features and tools such as Databricks Dashboards.

+## Introduction

+**What Are Metric Views?**

+Metric views are reusable semantic models in Databricks that define business logic for KPIs, calculations, joins, and dimensions in a standardized way.

+They allow consistent reporting, simplify complex SQL logic, and centralize metric definitions for dashboards, notebooks, and BI tools.​

+**Why Use Metric Views?**

+- Ensure “one version of the truth” by standardizing metrics and calculations organization-wide.

+- Enable flexible exploration of metrics across any dimension (e.g., sales by product, region, or time) without rebuilding SQL queries.

+- Simplify maintenance—updates to metrics or logic are immediately available across all downstream reports and tools.

+- Add business context via synonyms, comments, and formatting for user-friendly analytics.​

 ## Instructions

+1. Define your source: Identify the fact table ("sunny_bay_roastery.gold.fact_coffee_sales").
+Make sure you have the name captured correctly.
+It serves as our base table and is typically the center of our star/snowflake schema.

+2. Add joins: Specify dimension tables (customer, product, store, date) and join keys to enrich the fact table.

+3. Describe dimensions: List business attributes (e.g., product name, store city, customer loyalty segment) to slice and filter your data.

+4. Define measures: Include KPIs (e.g., total orders, gross revenue, profit) using aggregation and calculation logic.

+5. Use formatting and synonyms: Enhance readability and accessibility for business users.

+6. (optional) Add metadata: Write clear comments and business descriptions for every field and measure.

+Publish to Unity Catalog: Make the metric view discoverable and available to teams and tools, including Databricks Dashboards and downstream analytics.​

+4. Example YAML
+See your [provided YAML](./Artifacts/metric_view.yaml) template for reference.
+This structure includes source, joins, detailed dimensions, measures with formulas, business-friendly display names, and formatting.

+## What Happens Next?
+After publishing, users will be able to directly query business metrics without writing SQL joins or recalculating KPIs.

+Any updates to the metric view automatically propagate, keeping analytics up to date and reliable throughout the organization.​

+This approach empowers business users with governed, understandable, and reusable metrics in Databricks, transforming complex raw data into actionable business insights.